Ed94/MonoManagers/README.md

-# MonoManagers
+# Abstract Realm
-Work In Progress: A set of structures that can be used in any monogame project.
+Work In Progress: An engine for 2D game with 3D mechanics.

 I'm currently working on  game as both a long term hobby with buissness prospects and to learn C#.
 I'm using monogame to aid in the process and it has been great.